bazelbuild/bazelisk/README.md

 This still works and has the advantage that you can run it on any platform that has a Python interpreter, but is currently unmaintained and it doesn't support as many features.
 The documentation below describes the newer Go version only.

-## How does Bazelisk know which Bazel version to run and where to get it from?
+## How does Bazelisk know which Bazel version to run?

 It uses a simple algorithm:
 - If the environment variable `USE_BAZEL_VERSION` is set, it will use the version specified in the value.